Hateboer scores 2 as Atalanta routs Valencia 4-1 in CL - WHIZ News

-MILAN (AP) — Hans Hateboer scored twice as Atalanta beat Valencia 4-1 Wednesday in the first leg of the Champions League’s round of 16, putting the Italian team on the verge of a quarterfinal spot in its first season in the competition.
+MILAN (AP) — With roughly a third of the population of Bergamo packed into Milan’s San Siro stadium, Atalanta made the journey well worth it for the club’s travelling “home” fans.

-Roughly a third of the population of the small town of Bergamo was present at Milan’s San Siro stadium to see Hateboer, Josip Iličić and Remo Freuler score for Atalanta.
+Hans Hateboer scored twice as Atalanta beat Valencia 4-1 in the first leg of the Champions League’s round of 16, putting the Italian team on the verge of a quarterfinal spot in its first season in the competition.

-Substitute Denis Cheryshev scored a consolation goal for Valencia to give the Spanish team a glimmer of hope ahead of the second leg on March 10.
+“It’s a great result.
+We did well, the match could have finished with more goals for both teams,” Atalanta coach Gian Piero Gasperini said.
+“A three-goal advantage is a nice haul but we should have been more concentrated on the chance for their goal, which could have been avoided.”

 Atalanta qualified for Europe’s top competition for the first time after a surprise third-place finish in Serie A last season.
 And it progressed to the knockout stages despite losing its first three matches in the competition.